rust-console/gba/book/src/02-concepts/02-bios.md

 And once you stick a lot of stuff in there it can _absolutely_ be hard to remember the ordering of the elements.
-So we'll start with a code block that has some commends throw in on each line:
+So we'll start with a code block that has some comments thrown in on each line:

 ```rust
 asm!(/* ASM */ TODO